sasjs/cli.sasjs.io/docs/job.md

 Additional arguments may include:

+- `--ignoreWarnings` (alias `-i`) - If present and return status only is provided, CLI will return status '0', when the job state is warning.
+- `--log` (alias `-l`) - path where the log of the finished job will be saved (if used, `-w` is implied).
+- `--output` (alias `-o`) - path where output of the finished job execution will be saved.
+- `--returnStatusOnly` (alias `-r`) - If present and wait flag is provided, CLI will job status only (0 = success, 1 = warning, 2 = error).
+- `--source` (alieas `-s`) - Provide the path to an input JSON containing job variables, structured as follows:  `{"macroVars":{"varname":"value","var2":"val2"}}`
 - `--target` (alias `-t`) - the target environment in which to deploy the services.
 If not specified, default target will be used, mentioned in `sasjsconfig.json`.
 The target can exist either in the local project configuration or in the global `.sasjsrc` file.
-- `--output` (alias `-o`) - path where output of the finished job execution will be saved.
-- `--log` (alias `-l`) - path where the log of the finished job will be saved (if used, `-w` is implied).
 - `--wait` (alias `-w`) - if present, CLI will wait for job completion.
-- `--returnStatusOnly` (alias `-r`) - If present and wait flag is provided, CLI will job status only (0 = success, 1 = warning, 2 = error).
-- `--ignoreWarnings` (alias `-i`) - If present and return status only is provided, CLI will return status '0', when the job state is warning.

 ## sasjs job execute